 Since 2007, her work has shown as large-scale sculptural installations that physically surround the film, sometimes with continuous live performance inside these installations.
 Recent solo shows include THE UNSPEAKABLE FREEDOM DEVICE at Grundy Gallery, 2015; SCHOOL OF CHANGE and All Suffering SOON TO END! at Matt’s Gallery 2012 and 2010.

 Jennet Thomas is represented by Tintype Gallery, London

 Many of her single screen films are distributed by Video Data Bank

-She lectures at Fine Art: BA Print and Time Based Media at Wimbledon College of Art, University of the Arts, London and other places .. like the Royal Academy London.
+She is currently Reader in Time Based Media and Performance at Wimbledon College of Arts, University of the Arts London, teaching on Fine Art: BA Print and Time Based Media and other places .. like the Royal Academy London.